PaulApivat/paulapivat/content/post/dsfs_8/index.md

 ```
 Next, we'll compute the mean of the gradients, then adjust the slope/intercept in the direction of minimizing the gradient, which is based on the error.

 You'll note that this for-loop has 100 iterations.
-The more interations we go through, the more that errors are minimized and the more we approach a slope/intercept where the model "fits" the data better.
+The more iterations we go through, the more that errors are minimized and the more we approach a slope/intercept where the model "fits" the data better.

 You can see in this list, `[linear_gradient(x, y, theta) for x, y in inputs]`, that our `linear_gradient` function is applied to the known `x` and `y` values in the list of tuples, `inputs`, along with random values for slope/intercept (`theta`).